mathiswi/flat-notifier/README.md

 To keep the deployment package small I use discord and JSDOM as a lambda layer.
 Check [https://github.com/mathiswi/nodejs-aws-lambda-layers](https://github.com/mathiswi/nodejs-aws-lambda-layers) for details.

-The discord-bot requires config.json in `src/ebay/` which looks like
+The discord-bot requires config.json in `src/ebay/`:

 ```json
 {